-- 1. VAAC: The Fresno County VAAC is an active committee made up of voters with disabilities and community members with passion and knowledge about the challenges faced by voters with disabilities.
+1. VAAC: The Fresno County VAAC is an active committee made up of voters with disabilities and community members with passion and knowledge about the challenges faced by voters with disabilities.
 The VAAC is advising, assisting, and providing recommendations to County Elections as to how voters with disabilities can vote independently and privately.
-The VAAC was actively involved with the conversion to the VCA in Fresno County and is actively involved in the continuing implementation of the VCA. - 2.
-Accessible Ballot Marking Devices: The County is committed to improving accessibility in the voting process.
+The VAAC was actively involved with the conversion to the

+VCA in Fresno County and is actively involved in the continuing implementation of the VCA.

+- 2. Accessible Ballot Marking Devices: The County is committed to improving accessibility in the voting process.
 Vote Centers will be equipped with a minimum of three accessible ballot marking devices (Image Cast X) to provide the same opportunity for access and participation as is provided to voters who are not disabled, including the ability to vote privately and independently.
 The Education and Outreach Plan in the first part of this document details the plans for media and the specifics about promoting the toll-free number and the Remote Accessible Vote-By-Mail (RAVBM) system. - 3.
-Remote Accessible Voting: All active Fresno County registered voters may opt to go online, through the Remote Accessible Vote-By-Mail (RAVBM) system, to request a downloadable ballot.
+Remote Accessible Voting: All active Fresno County registered voters may request access to the Remote Accessible Vote by Mail (RAVBM) system via an online application, postage paid postcard provided with the County Voter Information Guide, or by directly contacting the County in person, by phone or by e-mail.
 RAVBM provides voters the ability to request a VBM ballot be sent electronically to the voter from an authorized Website.
 The electronic ballot can be downloaded to the voter's computer, marked using the voter's own assistive technology, and then must be printed.
 This ballot can be returned in the same manner as any VBM ballot (mail, Ballot Drop Box, or Vote Center).